Share files between android devices & android to PC Wirelessly with WiFi or without WiFi

 The app cleverly searches for nearby devices that can be hooked up, and requires user permissions for various functions such as Write External Storage, Read External Storage, Record Audio, and Get Accounts.

-Based on Google’s Material Design, Xender is another cross-platform file sharing app supporting Android, iOS, Mac, and Windows, but unlike most of these apps, it also supports the Tizen operating system.
+Based on Google’s Material Design, Xender is another cross-platform file sharing app supporting Android, iOS, Mac, and Windows.
+Still, unlike most of these apps, it also supports the Tizen operating system.
 The Xender team state that more than 500 million people use this app and that more than 100 million files are transferred every day.
 It’s good for larger files as there are no limitations on file size, and as a few of the other apps we’ve mentioned, it’s also useful for switching files from an existing phone to a new one.

-Also making it into our top file sharing apps list is Zapya from DewMobile.
-This has an unusual highly colorful interface that really appealed to us, although some might find it distracting.
+Making it into our top file sharing apps list is Zapya from DewMobile has an unusual, highly colorful interface that really appealed to us, although some might find it distracting.
 The app supports numerous languages and makes file sharing easy across various platforms.
-All formats and file sizes are free to transfer, and up to 4 devices can be connected at the same time, which worked fine in our time looking at the app.
+All formats and file sizes are free to transfer, and up to 4 devices can be connected simultaneously, which worked fine in our time looking at the app.

 If you want to transfer the odd file from time to time, or perhaps you’re a power user, using one or more of these apps could be a big benefit to you.
 If you choose to download and use any of these best file sharing apps for Android to transfer files wirelessly, we’d appreciate a comment about which you now use the most.
 Perhaps you feel one, in particular, has made file sharing easier than ever before, in which case do let us know.